 Are you out to get your “kicks” by “making the scene”?
 The kicks is the thrill you get by doing something fun or incredible; and if you’re “making the scene,” you’re in the right place at the right time.

-As you can see, there’s an art to Beat slang 1950s.
-It’s worth the effort to make the language scene, especially if your goal is to a real hipster!
+As you can see, there’s an art to Beat slang from the 1950s.
+It’s worth the effort to make the language scene, especially if your goal is to be a real hipster!